Shadrock/first-leaflet-map/README.md

 In the code above, we created an instance of a [Leaflet Control object](https://leafletjs.com/reference-1.7.1.html#control), calling it `legend`, and used the position option to place it in the `'topright'` of our map.
 Next, we used the `onAdd` method of the control to run a function when the legend is added.
 That function creates a new `div`, giving it a class of `legend`.
 This will let us use CSS to style everything using the `legend` tag.
 In the newly created div, we populated it with HTML by using a built-in JavaScript method called `innerHTML`.
 Using innerHTML allows us to change the content of the HTML and add it to the legend div.
 Using the plus-equal (`+=`) instead of equal (`=`) is the syntax for "append."
 Everytime this is used, code following it is appended to existing code.
 We use this to write the HTML we want to use in our legend.
 Note, the `i` tag represents our legend icons.
 Within the HTML, fill in the colors and ranges so that they match our data classification.
 After the HTML is appended, return the `div` element.
 Lastly, add the legend to the map.

-Notice that I rerence two images in the legend: the `rat.png` from the tutorial (in our `images` folder) and a `clusters.png`, which is a screenshot of a cluster marker that I cleaned up a bit and added to the `images` folder.
+Notice that I reference two images in the legend: the `rat.png` from the tutorial (in our `images` folder) and a `clusters.png`, which is a screenshot of a cluster marker that I cleaned up a bit and added to the `images` folder.

 Now we have to add the CSS code to style the legend.
 If you save and refresh without doing this, the items you see won't make much sense since you need to use CSS to give them placement and organization!
 The following CSS code will style our elements.
 Enter it between the `style` tags in the head of your HTML document.